 While there are bound to be kinks in the road, laying a foundation like this can help provide a race day security blanket to ease anxiety.

 There is no one-size-fits all approach to race day nutrition recommendations, which is why I have my 1:1 nutrition coaching program.
-For most individuals, it requires a lot of trial and error, and my dietitian team and I are well-versed in streamlining this process to get you dialed in and feeling really confident about your Ironman nutrition.
+For most individuals, it requires a lot of trial and error, and we are well-versed in streamlining this process to get you dialed in and feeling really confident about your Ironman nutrition.

 If you are feeling lost and overwhelmed by where you are at in your athletic journey, reach out!
 We would love to be that sounding board and support system for you as you navigate the journey to your biggest athletic goals!